Skip to content

 • All About Beads (Gr.
 K-2)

 There is so much to make with beads!
 Bead bracelets, mosaics, and your own creations.
-Grades are the year your student will be entering in the fall of 2024.
+Grades are the year your student will be entering in the Fall.
 A lunch is available to all students.
 Please select this option when you register.
-Would you like a full day option?
-Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
-This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordan@mpls.k12.mn.us or 612-668-4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordon@mpls.k12.mn.us or 612-668-4922.

 • All Things Paint!
 (Gr.
 1-2)

 Create original works of art using watercolor, tempera and ink.
 Learn a variety of techniques that use dry brushes, sponges, and tissue paper.
-Grades are the year your student will be entering in the fall of 2023.
+Grades are the year your student will be entering in the fall.
 A lunch is available to all students.
 Please select this option when you register.
-Would you like a full day option?
-Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
-This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at lissa.gordan@mpls.k12.mn.us or call 612.668.4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at lissa.gordon@mpls.k12.mn.us or call 612.668.4922.

 • Amazing Race (Gr.
 6-9)